-Expand the titles below for information on all of Campus Recreation's policies and procedures, or click here to download the full Campus Recreation Policy Handbook PDF.
+Expand the titles below for information on some of Campus Recreation's most commonly asked about policies and procedures, or click here to download the full Campus Recreation Policy Handbook PDF.

 IM Memberships are nonrefundable--refunds will not be issued unless a participant is separating from the university or has a documented medical excuse.
 If a participant has checked-in for any contest no refund will be issued.

 How to Request a Refund